 The software of Fathom is designed to tackle a huge surge in site traffic.
 It can handle page views in billions and also utilizes enterprise-level architecture.
 As a result, your website doesn’t slow down even during peak seasons.

-- Track top goals like the number of people who signed up into your email list, product/service sales, specific pages or clicks, and more.
+Track top goals like the number of people who signed up for your email list, product/service sales, specific pages or clicks, and more.

 This tool is easy to understand and use, even with no prior experience or training.
 You get the flexibility to select your preferred time range for analyzing data, and the number of visitors is presented automatically on a monthly, daily, or hourly graph.

 Get insights about your visitors’ location and what pages they viewed on your website to improve and target your offerings.
 It also shows what operating system and browser they use in an anonymous way.

 Plausible can grab your attention quickly through its simplicity.

 It claims that its script is 45x smaller than that of Google Analytics.
 Hence, it cuts down weight so your website can load faster, plus you can contribute to a greener web by reducing carbon footprints.

 Gives complete ownership and control of your data and respects your privacy by never tracking your personal data.

 You need no cookie banners that annoy your visitors.

 Share your stats with anyone using the custom link to let them view it.